IBMDeveloperUK/pixiedust-spark-wml/part_1.md

 #### Getting started
  * Open [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio)
- * Create a new project (or re-use an existing one)
+ * Create a new project
  * Associate the project with an Apache Spark service instance.
 Go to Settings and scroll down to Associated Services.
 Click + and select Spark from the drop-down menu.
 Select an existing service or create a new one for free.
 ![spark](images/add_spark.png)
  * Add a new notebook from URL https://raw.githubusercontent.com/IBMCodeLondon/localcart-workshop/master/notebooks/xxxxxx.ipynb